research

 Ross O'Hara

-Pursuing Dual BS in Aerospace and Mechanical Engineering
+Pursuing Dual MS in Aerospace Engineering

 Undergraduate Research Assistant

-Pursuing Dual BS in Aerospace and Mechanical Engineering
+Pursuing BS in Mechanical and Aerospace Engineering

 Graduate Research Assistant